edoardoavenia/architetto-gpt-italiani/README.md

 - 💡 [View Full Prompt](./PROMPT.md)
 - 📂 [View Commands Documentation](./commands/)

-## 📖 Documentation
-The complete prompt for this GPT is available in this repository.
-All commands and their detailed documentation can be found in the [commands folder](./commands/), where each command is documented in its own markdown file.

 ## 👨‍💻 Author & Links
 - Created by [Edoardo Avenia](https://github.com/edoardoavenia)
 - LinkedIn: [Connect with me](https://www.linkedin.com/in/edoardoavenia/)